NSLS-II/sirepo-bluesky-legacy/README.md

 conda activate sirepo_bluesky
 pip install -r requirements.txt
 ```
-- edit the `sirepo_detector.py` file to update the UID used for Bluesky-submitted
-  simulations
 - start ipython and run the following:
 ```py
  % run -i re_config.py